Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Inputs to filters are always pointers.
 Lines 5-8 demonstrate how to check the type of data to the filter.
-``input(0).check_type<SomeType>()`` returns true if the input pointer is of the same type as the template paramter.
-Alternatively, we could referene the input port by its decalared interface name:
+``input(0).check_type<SomeType>()`` returns true if the input pointer is of the same type as the template parameter.
+Alternatively, we could reference the input port by its declared interface name:
 ``input("in").check_type<SomeType>()``.

 .. warning::
-    If you perfom input data type conversion, the temporary converted data must be deleted before exiting the execute method.
+    If you perform input data type conversion, the temporary converted data must be deleted before exiting the execute method.

-Once the filter input type is known it is safe to call ``input<KnownType>(0)`` to retreive the pointer to the input (line 12).
+Once the filter input type is known it is safe to call ``input<KnownType>(0)`` to retrieve the pointer to the input (line 12).

-Flow filters have a member function ``params()`` that returns a reference to the Conduit node containing the filter parameter that were previously verified.
-Since we already verified the existance of the string parameter ``field``, it is safe to grab that parameter without checking the type or path.
+Flow filters have a member function ``params()`` that returns a reference to the Conduit node containing the filter parameters that were previously verified.
+Since we already verified the existence of the string parameter ``field``, it is safe to grab that parameter without checking the type or path.